Does urgent care test for STDs? Everything you need to know

 Unfortunately, genital herpes is an incurable condition; however, it can be managed with antiviral treatments.

-Rarely, herpes can cause inflammation of the brain, liver, and other organs during the initial infection.
-If you suspect that you have contracted genital herpes, you should always get evaluated at the time of the rash to confirm the diagnosis and to ensure you are not having more serious complications.
+Rarely, herpes can cause inflammation of the brain, liver and other organs during the initial infection.
+If you suspect that you have contracted genital herpes, you should get evaluated at the time of the rash to confirm the diagnosis.

 Syphilis

-Although syphilis is easily cured by antibiotics, it can lead to very serious health problems if left untreated.
-As syphilis affects the body in stages depending on how long it’s left untreated, certain damage cannot be reversed.
+Syphilis is easily cured by antibiotics, but it can lead to serious health problems if left untreated.
+As syphilis affects the body in stages, depending on how long it’s left untreated, certain damage can’t be reversed.

 - One or more sores are located where the disease entered your body.
-Usually, this stage is relatively painless and persists for 3-6 weeks.
+Usually, this stage is relatively painless and persists for three to six weeks.
 The sore will heal, but that does not mean the disease is cured.
-This simply is the natural progression to the next stage.
+This is the natural progression to the following stage.

-- If left untreated, syphilis will seemingly disappear and show no symptoms for a period of time.
+- If left untreated, syphilis will seemingly disappear and show no symptoms for some time.
 This stage can last for years until symptoms occur in the next stage.

-- Tertiary Stage - At this stage, syphilis affects organ systems like the cardiovascular and nervous systems.
-The tertiary stage is incredibly serious, occurs approximately 10-30 years after the initial infection, and can result in death.
+- Tertiary stage: At this stage, syphilis affects organ systems like the cardiovascular and nervous systems.
+The tertiary stage is incredibly serious, occurs approximately ten to 30 years after the initial infection and can result in death.

 Treatment

 Syphilis is curable with antibiotics.
-It is important to get tested as early as possible and start treatment immediately to avoid more serious complications.
+Getting tested as early as possible and starting treatment immediately is important to avoid more serious complications.

 HIV